 Going cross-platform also opens up BBM to new possibilities.
 As I mentioned in my last post, messaging is becoming the #1 way to interface with the new economic ecosystem.

 BlackBerry can leverage cross-platform messaging to offer more valuable services through BBM.
-Just last month, we launched BBM Protected, which provides an extra layer of encryption for our enterprise users, so employees in regulated and security-conscious industries can experience the productivity benefits of mobile chat.
-BBM Protected is the first solution in the eBBM Suite, a family of products and services specifically for enterprise customers.
+Just last month, we launched BBM Enterprise (formerly known as BBM Protected), which provides an extra layer of encryption for our enterprise users, so employees in regulated and security-conscious industries can experience the productivity benefits of mobile chat.
+BBM Enterprise is the first solution in the eBBM Suite, a family of products and services specifically for enterprise customers.
 We have more on the roadmap for consumers as well.

 This new economic ecosystem is mobile and social.
 It’s also global and diverse.
 No single company will control it.
 Consumers and businesses have choices, and they’re making purchasing and downloading decisions based on what they need.
 BlackBerry can’t be everything to every one of them, but we’d like to offer the best possible solutions and products that both build on our core strengths of security, privacy and innovation—and also take us into the future.